Utility Laws in California

 What exactly does landlord-tenant law in California say about utilities?

 The rules do not dictate who must pay for water and other services but ensure that tenants have certain rights.
-This is because the tenant is considered to be a consumer and customer in this situation.
+This is because the tenant is considered both a consumer and a customer.
 This means they are subject to certain rights under California law.

 There are four relevant factors that landlords must ensure are in place:

-• Tenants have a right to know how much they are paying for utilities and how subdivisions, if applicable, exist.
+- Tenants have a right to know how much they pay for utilities and how subdivisions exist, if applicable.

-• Tenants have a right to be able to get utilities even if their landlord doesn’t pay the bills on time.
+- Tenants have a right to get utilities even if their landlord doesn’t pay the bills on time.

-• Tenants with medical conditions that require at-home medical equipment have a right to a reduced cost of utilities.
+- Tenants with medical conditions that require at-home medical equipment have a right to a reduced utility cost.

 In the following sections, learn more specifics about each of these rights and how you should work to uphold them as a landlord.